 If fixed rates are low, won’t rates be falling?

-Historically, if the fixed rates are below variable rates for home loans then this is an indication that the money market is predicting interest rates to fall.
-If they are higher then the money market is predicting rates to increase.
+Historically, if the fixed rates are below variable rates for home loans,this is an indication that the money market is predicting interest rates to fall.
+If they are higher, the money market is predicting rates to increase.

-The official RBA cash rate currently sits at 0.25% which is the lowest in Australian history.
-The RBA could possibly do one more rate cut, most economists think this is very unlikely.
+The official RBA cash rate currently sits at 0.25%,which again is the lowest in Australian history.
+The RBA could possibly do one more rate cut, but most economists think this is very unlikely.

-Since the RBA is anticipating significant job losses, it noted that the cash rate could remain low for quite some time.
+Since the RBA is anticipating significant job losses and income disruption due to the extended lockdown, it noted that the cash rate could remain low for quite some time.

 “Members supported the proposal and agreed that the cash rate would not be increased from its lower level until progress is made towards full employment and there is confidence that inflation will be sustainably within the 2-3 per cent target range,” the RBA noted.